Scion (role-playing game): Differences between editions

-The writing team has also expressed the intention to introduce a new faction to the game by way of dragons, who are here presented as pre-human entities whose reign was brought to an end by the ascendance of the gods and humanity.
-Dragons are greatly focused on memory: immune to the rewriting of history that the gods do, they remember all pasts that were, and even slain dragons still exist in a communal pool of memories.
+Dragons are also introduced as a new faction in the second edition, here presented as pre-human entities whose reign was brought to an end by the ascendance of the gods and humanity.
+Dragons are greatly focused on memory: resistant to the rewriting of history that the gods do, they remember all pasts that were, and even slain dragons still exist in a communal pool of memories.
 They exist in hiding, grouped into Flights (based both on philosophy and geography) and work through Heirs—humans who have been bestowed a fragment of a Dragon's might, analogous to divine Scions—who can ultimately embrace that power, shed their humanity, and join the ranks of their patron.
-Deceased dragons can even return again, if an heir decides to become that dragon upon their final ascension.
+Much like titans, deceased dragons can return from death if an heir decides to become that dragon upon their final ascension.

 System

 Scion uses a rules system similar to the Storyteller system made popular by the World of Darkness, but is not part of that setting.
 While the first edition of Scion modified the core system of Exalted: Second Edition, the new edition has a new core system related to it, but with an explicit design goal of being able to handle the entire range of the game (from mundane mortal humans all the way to full-fledged divinity) without breaking down.
 For more information, refer to the Storypath System section of the Storyteller system page.